NicholasSebastian/Handal-Cargo/README.md

 ## TO DO LIST

-- Printing Adjustments:
-  - The printing positions.
+- Adjust the printing positions.
-  - Text that is too long needs to get truncated.

 ## TO BE IMPLEMENTED IN THE FUTURE